daveham/asyncLunch/steps/1600/a-step1600.md

 ## Await

-The `await` keyword can only be used in functions declared with teh `async` keyword.
+The `await` keyword can only be used in functions declared with the `async` keyword.

 The `await` keyword makes JavaScript wait until the promise settles: